 Questions For Your Attorney

-- How can I show that I did not act carelessly and that the accident was not my fault?
+- How can I prove that the other driver was careless and that the accident was her fault?

 - Can any defenses be used to reduce the amount of damages I have to pay?

-- Can I recover money after an accident even though I was over 50 percent at fault?
+- Can I recover money after a car accident even though I was partially at fault?